-HireLevel Auto and HireLevel Promotions employs urban teens with the goal of teaching relevant job skills and critical on-the-job behaviors.
-Inherent in this goal is creating a work environment that is forgiving of mistakes while being a safe and positive place to learn job skills.
+HireLevel Auto and HireLevel Promotions employs urban teens with the goal of teaching relevant job skills and critical on-the-job behaviors in a positive place to learn job skills.

 “Now I help teach in HireLevel Auto classes where I have one student under my wing that kind of shares the same story as me.
 I want to serve him as this program served me.”

 Who we serve